-When the person is experiencing an electric shock, the focus of that person is to get rid of it and save the life.
+When the person is experiencing an electric shock, the focus of that person is to get rid of it and save their life.
 What is happening internally to the muscles cannot be known.

-According to Charles Dalziel experiments on men and women, muscles contraction is continuous in case of an electric shock with DC current.
-Whereas in the case of AC current, a person experiencing electric shock undergoes a series of muscle contraction.
-Series of muscle contraction causes very severe damage to the muscles.
+According to Charles Dalziel’s experiments on men and women, muscle contraction is continuous in case of an electric shock with a DC current.
+Whereas in the case of AC current, a person experiencing electric shock undergoes a series of muscle contractions.
+A series of muscle contractions cause very severe damage to the muscles.

-Due to the capacitive behaviour of the skin coming in contact with the current carrying conductor, more current can pass through the body if the voltage is rapidly changing.
-Studies have shown that twofold of increase in the voltage increases sevenfold increase in the current.
+Due to the capacitive behavior of the skin coming in contact with the current-carrying conductor, more current can pass through the body if the voltage is rapidly changing.
+Studies have shown that a twofold increase in the voltage increases a sevenfold increase in the current.

-DC current “let-go” threshold is higher than the AC “let-go” threshold.
-More DC current is required to produce a similar effect as of AC current.
+DC’s “let-go” threshold is higher than the AC’s “let-go” threshold.
+More DC current is required to produce a similar effect as AC current.

 These arguments are not only based upon experiments being carried out on men and women but also have been studied medically.
 Hence, the argument in favor of AC current holds the truth.